bueltge/Aptana-Solarized/README.md

  * About [Aptana](http://aptana.com/)

 ## Downloads
-Use the [download link](https://github.com/bueltge/Aptana-Solarized/archive/master.zip) on this github repository and you search for other editors please visit the main [Solarized homepage](http://ethanschoonover.com/solarized)
+Use the [download link](https://github.com/bueltge/Aptana-Solarized/archive/master.zip) for the Aptana or Eclipse version on this github repository.
+If you search for other editors please visit the main [Solarized homepage](http://ethanschoonover.com/solarized)

 [Solarized homepage]:   http://ethanschoonover.com/solarized
 [Solarized repository]: https://github.com/altercation/solarized